 With events having such a clear benefit for brands, it’s clear that they should be a big part of a marketing strategy.
-At The Business of Events 2020, Linda Tillman will talk about how to integrate events into your marketing plan.
+Linda Tillman talks about how to integrate events into your marketing plan.

 How do you find the right partner for your audience?